yai333/HierarchicalDataVisualization/README.md

 # Run Program

-Upload demo csv file to S3 bucket which you defined in `serverless.yml`:
+There are some sample csv files with different scenarios in `test/documents/`, upload demo csv file to S3 bucket which you defined in `serverless.yml`:

 ```
 aws s3 cp test/documents/default.csv s3://YOUR_S3_BUCKET/dev/uploads/test.csv --profile YOUR_PROFILE